Validation of integrated pest management module for major pests of Bt cotton in north-west India

 Abstract

-Cotton is widely cultivated in the north-western states of India.
-Although Bt cotton provides resistance to bollworms, cotton cultivation in these areas continues to face challenges from a range of insect pests and diseases.
-The increasing infestation of pink bollworm, jassids, and incidence of boll rot leading to severe yield losses, prompting to an over-reliance on chemical pesticides.
-Considering this, integrated pest management (IPM) validation trial was conducted during Kharif 2022–2024 in Bhainichanderpal village, Rohtak, Haryana.
-IPM interventions included timely sowing, regular pest monitoring, seed treatment with Trichoderma asperellum, yellow sticky traps installation, Specialized Pheromone and Lure Application Technology (SPLAT) for pink bollworm management and need based application of safer pesticides.
-IPM module significantly reduced green boll damage by pink bollworm (12.95 % in IPM and 19.75 in FP) and minimised boll rot incidence (13.2 % in IPM 23.85 % in FP)., There was 21.05% increase in seed cotton yield in IPM over FP with higher benefit-cost ratio (2.15 in IPM and 1.65 in FP).
-In addition, IPM led to a 33.5% reduction in pesticide applications over control These findings highlight the importance of IPM in enhancing cotton yield, and profitability by reducing pesticide reliance and promoting natural enemies.
+Cotton (Gossypium spp.) is widely cultivated in the north-western states of India.
+Although Bt cotton provides resistance to bollworms, cotton cultivation in these regions continues to face challenges from various insect pests and diseases.
+The increasing infestation of pink bollworm and jassids, along with the incidence of boll rot, has led to severe yield losses and an over-reliance on chemical pesticides.
+The present study was carried out during rainy (Kharif) season of 2022–2024 in Bhainichanderpal village, Rohtak, Haryana to conduct a Integrated Pest Management (IPM) validation trial aimed to manage key pests, particularly jassids, pink bollworm, and boll rot, while reducing chemical dependence and promoting ecological balance.
+The IPM interventions included timely sowing, regular pest monitoring, seed treatment with Trichoderma asperellum, installation of yellow sticky traps, use of Specialized Pheromone and Lure Application Technology (SPLAT) for pink bollworm management, and need-based application of safer pesticides.
+The IPM module significantly reduced green boll damage by pink bollworm (12.95% in IPM vs. 19.75% in the farmers’ practice) and minimized the incidence of boll rot (13.2% in IPM vs. 23.85% in the farmers’ practice).
+There was a 21.05% increase in seed cotton yield under IPM compared to the farmers’ practice, along with a higher benefit-cost ratio (2.15 in IPM vs. 1.65 in FP).
+Additionally, IPM led to a 33.5% reduction in pesticide applications compared to the control.
+These findings highlight the importance of IPM in enhancing cotton yield and profitability by reducing pesticide dependence and promoting natural enemies.

 Downloads